gani88/Shipping-Company-API/README.md

 ### Native Query Usage
 Native queries are used for searching customers and containers.
 This allows for more complex and optimized queries directly executed in the database.

-### Java Map Usage
+### Java Stream Usage
-Java Maps are used in `ShipmentServiceImpl` for creating custom responses.
+Java Stream are used in `ShipmentServiceImpl` for mapping data that originally inputted in shipment request to their corresponding tables.
 This enables flexible and dynamic response generation based on specific requirements.